vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 intention of doing them later in the day, but then never got around to them) as well as the humming-with-intermittent-pauses exercise that was due.
 I didn't have strength exercises due on this day.

+## 2026-01-08: started pause of hand gripper exercises and strength exercises

+On Thursday 2026-01-08, I started the planned pause of hand gripper exercises and strength exercises for the upcoming COVID vaccine appointment on Saturday 2026-01-10.
+I still did jogging as usual.

+## 2026-01-09: skipped jogging

+On Friday 2026-01-09, I skipped jogging, primarily to make sure I have my first meal early enough and sleep early enough so that my schedule is not too disrupted for my COVID vaccine appointment the next day.
+Strength exercises and hand gripper exercises were already paused.
+I did breath holds as usual.